milse113/milse113/README.md

 ## About Me

 I'm a full stack developer whose been programming for ~7 years.
 Outside of programming I have an interest in political science, linguistics, and conlanging.
-I speak English, ASL, and Toki Pona fluently and I'm currently working on learning Korean.
+I speak English, ASL, and Toki Pona fluently and I'm currently working on learning Korean and Esperanto.

 ## Projects I'm working on